jrmckenzie/RSSwapTool/README.md

 Initial setup
 =============

 Two tools are provided - the main rolling stock swap tool, and a second tool which allows you to examine a scenario and generate a report listing all the rolling stock in the scenario in tabular format.
 The first time you run either program you will need to specify the location of your RailWorks folder by browsing for it when prompted and pressing "Save".
+Your RailWorks folder will most likely be located somewhere under the folder where all your other Steam games are located.
+Maybe in the Program Files folder on your C drive, or on another drive in a SteamLibrary folder.

 ![Screenshot](/images/Configure_path_to_RailWorks.png?raw=true "Initial setup - Configure path to RailWorks - screenshot")

 Usage
 =====

 #### RSReportTool

 ![Screenshot](/images/RSReportTool-screenshot.png?raw=true "RSReportTool screenshot")

 To generate the report of the rolling stock within a scenario with **RSReportTool**, without altering the scenario itself, run rs_report.py from the command prompt or double click it.
 Then press the "Select scenario file to examine" button and hit "Examine".
 The "Settings" button will allow you to reconfigure the location of your RailWorks folder if it needs changed.
 Once a report has been generated, you will be given the option to open it in your web browser.
 RSReportTool reports will show you the names of the consists, or indicate that they are loose consists if they have no name or driver.
 The title of the player-driven consist will be in bold and it will say "(Player driven)" after the title.
 The reports will also show you the asset Provider, Product, Blueprint, Name, Number, and Loaded status.
 The title of the scenario, description and briefing will also be displayed along with the name of the route the scenario runs on.